 in this course will: 1) refine grammatical structures and syntax to provide clear communication of thought; (2) complete short oral presentations and demonstrate the ability to participate in class; (3) read primary and secondary sources and critically analyze them; and (4) create an argumentative thesis, choosing reliable sources for support.
 By the end of the class, students will be able to write thesis-driven, documented essays in a variety of rhetorical modes.
 They will develop strategies for listening comprehension, build their vocabularies, and speak confidently in class.
-(Not offered 2017-18).
+(Not offered 2020-21).